-“I hope you’re not losing too much rest, Sir,” I said, seating myself on the only other chair in the room, placed directly on the right side of the prosecuting attorney’s desk; his name plate was staring me in the face.
+“I hope you’re not losing too much rest, Sir,” I said, seating myself on the only other chair in the room, placed directly on the right side of the prosecuting attorney’s desk.
+His name plate was staring me in the face.
 The whole scenario seemed like an ugly preview of sitting in the courtroom’s hot seat.
 “Have you tried earplugs?”
-I queried nonchalantly.

 “What am I facing here today, Mr. Shyster (not his real name), should I be found guilty?”
 I saw my soiled, cancelled check in between the pile of papers my judicial adversary was shuffling.

 “Let’s see, here.
 You’re charged with aggravated criminal littering, section 36-24-36c of Cranston City, TN, code.
 That’s for illegally disposing on public or private property, over ten pounds—fifteen cubic feet of garbage—the size of your average kitchen-trash bag,” Mr. Shyster said.
 “That’s a mighty grave offense, Mr. Slickster.”